California Fire That Killed 3 Threatens Thousands of Homes

 Four burn victims were taken to UC Davis Medical Center in critical condition, the Bee reported.

-The fire also threatened Paradise, a town devastated just two years ago by the deadliest blaze in state history that prompted a deadly traffic jam as panicked residents tried to escape.
+The fire also threatened Paradise, the Northern California town devastated two years ago by the deadliest blaze in state history that prompted a deadly traffic jam as panicked residents tried to escape.
 Eighty-five people lost their lives and nearly 19,000 buildings were destroyed in that fire.

 On Wednesday, the sky turned from black to cherry red and ash carried on strong winds rained down in a scene reminiscent from the fateful morning of Nov.
 8, 2018, former Mayor Steve “Woody” Culleton said.